Freight Shipping from Little Rock to Boston

 How much does it cost to ship freight from Little Rock to Boston?

-Full truckload (FTL) rates from Little Rock, AR to Boston, MA currently range from $3,515-$4,333 for a standard dry van load over the 1,635-mile route.
+Full truckload (FTL) rates from Little Rock, AR to Boston, MA currently range $3,515-$4,333 (roughly $2.18-$2.67 per mile over 1,635 miles).
 LTL shipments typically cost $1,099-$1,790 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Little Rock to Boston?